 Inspect the old bulb’s base for corrosion.
 Green or white buildup prevents proper electrical contact.
 Clean the socket with a dry cloth if you see buildup.

-Replace all bulbs simultaneously.
-This prevents color variations and ensures even light distribution.
+Swap out all the bulbs at once—you’ll avoid that annoying mismatched glow and get consistent, even light across the room.
 Most Roto F fans use 2-4 bulbs.

 Install the New Roto F Bulb or LED Module